Offirmo/offirmo-monorepo--2021-legacy/README.md

 However, I'd like the (small) marketing efforts I made to benefit only me, for ex. the name of the modules or the apps may not be re-usable.
-Also I don't want my name to be used as an endorsment.
+Also I don't want my name to be used as an endorsement.

 That's why I'm looking into [CC0](https://creativecommons.org/publicdomain/zero/1.0/).